-The Unit also seeks to develop experience as a component of learning, first, in the teacher candidate and, then, with the method of instruction in the classroom.
+The EPP Unit also seeks to develop experience as a component of learning, first, in the teacher candidate and, then, with the method of instruction in the classroom.
 One of the distinctives of the OKWU experience is the Unit's emphasis on theory (Theory-Based Practices) immediately reinforced by practice (On-Site Experience).
-The Unit, for example, has designed the junior year of every education major to include theoretical methods courses immediately followed by or concurrent with practicums of 30 hours in a local school.
+The EPP Unit, for example, has designed the junior year of every education major to include theoretical methods courses immediately followed by or concurrent with practicums of 30 hours in a local school.

 The emphasis on theory and practice is drawn in great part, but not exclusively from the constructivist views that 1) actively involve students in real situations, 2) use questions to provoke student thought and 3) place major value on process in addition to content.
 John Dewey addressed the crucial nature of experience in learning when he wrote, "The fundamental fallacy in methods of instruction lies in supposing that experience on the part of pupils may be assumed."
-The Unit tries to balance the student-centered and self-constructed learning with strong leadership, organization, and structure provided by the OKWU faculty.
+The EPP Unit tries to balance the student-centered and self-constructed learning with strong leadership, organization, and structure provided by the OKWU faculty through what we refer to as "enhanced discovery learning" (coined by Marzano).
+As Marzano states, the teacher prepares the students for the experience, properly scaffolds the information and provides assistance along the way.
 Practical experiences, which allow candidates to begin to synthesize and apply content and pedagogy, are critical to candidates' continuing to develop into Effective Educators.

-In addition to this emphasis on clinical experiences, the Unit places a premium on reflective practices.
+In addition to this emphasis on clinical experiences, the EPP Unit places a premium on reflective practices.
 Time spent on site allows candidates the opportunity to reflect upon the practical applications and ramifications of the theories and methods they have studied in their course work.
 An Effective Educator is one who develops and demonstrates the abilities to evaluate, self-monitor, persist, and adapt in order to improve instruction and learning.
 Reflective practices are key to teachers continuing to be learners.

-Because the Unit believes that a biblical philosophy of education and a broad foundation in theories and methodologies are keys to effectiveness in the classroom, the teacher preparation program at OKWU encourages its candidates to be familiar with a number of educational approaches, and encourages their use or adaptation as they fit within the Christian worldview.
+Because the EPP Unit believes that a biblical philosophy of education and a broad foundation in theories and methodologies are keys to effectiveness in the classroom, the teacher preparation program at OKWU encourages its candidates to be familiar with a number of educational approaches, and encourages their use or adaptation as they fit within the Christian world view.

-The OKWU Teacher Preparation Program also considers its knowledge base to include the value of the concepts of learning styles (Dunn and Dunn) and multiple intelligences (Gardner).
+The OKWU teacher education program also considers its knowledge base to include the value of the concepts of learning styles (Dunn and Dunn) and multiple intelligences (Gardner).
 Robert Sternberg's research indicates that intelligence is the ability to know one's own strengths and weaknesses so that a teacher candidate can react intuitively, creatively, and constructively when faced with new experiences.
 Faculty stresses the importance of teacher candidates learning to identify differences in students and to develop a variety of teaching styles to reach those students.
 This ability is at the heart of being an Effective Educator.